 Mechanical waves and matter waves are types of waves.
-The basic difference between mechanical and matter waves is that mechanical waves required a medium for propagation such as sound waves, while matter waves are the waves which contain information about the particles, these waves also known as de Broglie waves.
+The basic difference between mechanical and matter waves is that mechanical waves required a medium for propagation such as sound waves, while matter waves are the waves that contain information about the particles, these waves also known as de Broglie waves.

 The waves which required any medium for their propagation are called mechanical waves.

-mechanical waves examples
+Examples of mechanical waves